 - Haunted Places: The well known haunted places in Madhya Pradesh include the Dow Industrial Complex, the Empty Building in Indore, the Peepal Tree in Jabalpur, the Bhoot Bungalow in Bhopal, the Sukh Niwas Palace, the Sharda Devi Temple in Maihar, Indira Gandhi Hospital, Church Guna, AB Road Bridge, and Shivpuri Fort.

 - Shopping Malls: Besides the local markets and stalls, there are 48 shopping malls in the state.
-The Chowk, Patankar Bazzar, MT Market, TT Nagar, Chowk bazaar, etc. are popular shopping hubs of the state.
+The Chowk, Patankar Bazar, MT Market, TT Nagar, Chowk Bazaar, etc. are popular shopping hubs of the state.

 People of Madhya Pradesh